 2. We appreciate the little things.
 Believe it or not, when it comes to impressing us, you don’t have to go big or go home.
 This applies to all things, because what we’re really looking for is thoughtfulness.
 Kind words, meaningful touch, small acts of service- your love is best communicated in the details.
 When my husband walks in the door with a beautiful flower he picked along the way, it melts my heart more than 10 dozen roses ever could- because he thought of me in the most unexpected moment.
 The little things often say the most.

-4. We wake up looking a whole lot different than when we went to bed.
-No matter how many psychology and counseling courses I’ve taken, books I’ve read, research projects I’ve participated in- I still can’t seem to figure out why in the world we women wake up looking like crazy-zombie-people, while our husbands look even cuter.
+4. We wake up looking a lot different from when we went to bed.
+No matter how many psychology and counseling courses I’ve taken, books I’ve read, and research projects I’ve participated in – I still can’t seem to figure out why in the world we women wake up looking like crazy zombie people while our husbands look even cuter.
 Somehow, we decompose through the night to an almost unrecognizable state in the morning.
 It’s something I feel that all men should know so they have an idea of exactly what it is they’re getting into 😉 (Oh, but don’t worry…according to my husband, it’s not nearly as bad as I make it sound.
 See Post #2 for the male’s perspective on this one!)

 6. We want to be your partner – not your mother.
 Women have the unhealthy tendency of taking care of the men in their lives – and then resenting them.
 The truth is, we were made to nurture, but in marriage and in healthy relationships, that nurturing needs to be played out in the context of a give-and-take relationship.
 We want to serve, yet we also need to be served.
 We want to give, but we also need to feel that we’re receiving.
 We want to be able to take care of our man, but just as much, we want to feel that he’s taking good care of us.